About Regeneration

 Create and advocate for local wildlife corridors.
 Smaller corridor projects can be executed at the neighborhood level, and there are ways that individuals can advocate for corridors big and small:

 • Start a neighborhood wildlife corridor.
-Wildlife corridors as little as twenty-five yards in width create improvements in local biodiversity, especially for pollinators (see more in Rewilding Pollinators Nexus).
+Wildlife corridors as little as twenty-five yards in width create improvements in local biodiversity, especially for pollinators (see more in Rewilding Nexus and Pollinators Nexus).
 This can be done by establishing gardens, ponds, and meadows filled with native flowers, grasses, and trees.
 Froglife in the UK organizes such a project.

 • Get involved with an existing grassroots effort.
 The Live Wildly Foundation is actively seeking individuals to join its work in protecting the Florida Wildlife Corridor.
 The Couchiching Conservancy’s Corridors Campaign in Ontario also have volunteer and donation opportunities (see more organizations below in Key Players: Organizations).